mrrobinhood5/GaryGM/README.md

 # ProxyGuy
 On character creation, you can make your prefix for your character.
 A prefix will always be before a `:`

+# /DM
+This group contains commands that only DungeonMasters can use.

+## /DM give_keys @Player
+Gives a Key to a Player.
+They can then fast travel to locked districts